European shares fall as debt woes hit Greek stocks

 Economic stimulus measures from the European Central Bank (ECB), coupled with record low interest rates, have cushioned the impact of Greece on European stock markets overall.

-Nevertheless, traders viewed the Greek impasse as an opportunity to sell European stocks, many of which have had a good run so far in 2015, with the FTSEurofirst 300 up 13 percent, although the Greek market is down 5 percent.
+Nevertheless, traders viewed the Greek impasse as an opportunity to sell European stocks, many of which have had a good run so far in 2015, with the FTSEurofirst 300 up 12 percent although the Greek market has fallen 5 percent.

 "Assurances from Prime Minister Tsipras that Greece will remain in the euro have not exactly soothed investor sentiment today," said London Capital Group's head analyst Brenda Kelly.